Ninja Creami Protein Ice Cream

 Notes

 Nutrition information will vary based on exact ingredients used.
-These nutrition facts were calculated using a Fairlife Chocolate Protein shake, sugar free chocolate pudding mix, and reduced fat/ neufchatel cream cheese.
+These nutrition facts were calculated using Fairlife’s ultra-filtered fat-free milk, 1 scoop of Clean Simple Eats protein powder, and 1 tbsp sugar free instant pudding mix.

 Nutrition